-You’ll get complimentary premium in-room WiFi, and starting in 2019 you’ll get 15 Elite Night credits towards a higher member status.
+You’ll get complimentary premium in-room WiFi, and 15 Elite Night credits towards a higher member status.
 And there are a number of lesser perks, like invitations to Marriott Premier Experience Events and a personal concierge.

 The Marriott Rewards Premier Plus costs $95 per year, and there are no foreign transaction fees to pay.
 This card actually seems very affordable, because you can offset that fee with just the annual free night stay.
 Or you could spend as little as $451 to earn $95 in rewards, or even less if you get a high redemption value.